nismod/microsimulation/README.md

 # microsimulation
 Static and dynamic, population and household, microsimulation models.
 Current status:
 - [X] static population microsimulation: refinement/testing
-- [ ] dynamic population microsimulation: in prototype, to be reimplemented here
+- [ ] dynamic population microsimulation: in prototype, reimplementation in progress
 - [ ] househould microsimulation: drawing board

 ## Introduction
 ### Static Microsimulation
-This refers to a sequence of microsyntheses based on ONS mid-year-estimates.
+This refers to a sequence of microsyntheses, seeded with 2011 census data, with marginals from ONS mid-year-estimates (2001-2013) and ONS sub-national population projections (2014-2039).
-- limited categories available.
+- limited categories available: gender, age, ethnicity.
-- cannot be used to project into the future - main purpose is to calibrate dynamic microsimulation, particularly in post-census period 2012-2016.
+- highest geographical resolution is currently limited to MSOA.

 ### Dynamic Microsimulation
-This refers to a stochastic simulation of individual elements (persons or households) in time.
+This refers to a stochastic simulation of individual elements (persons or households) in time using a Monte-Carlo approach.
 Based on provided fertility, mortality and migration data and guided by static microsimulation above.

 ## Setup